 Women's Studies at NMSU

-Women's Studies at NMSU is an interdisciplinary program focusing on the study of women, gender, and sexuality in a global context.
-Faculty specializes in Journalism and Government, US Comparative and Multi-Ethnic Studies, Postcolonial and Diasporic Studies, and Gender and Sexualities Studies in Contemporary Literatures and Visual Cultures, and Mexican and Native American Studies.
+Women's Studies at NMSU is an interdisciplinary program focusing on the study of women, gender, sexuality, race, and other categories of identity in national and global contexts.
+This is done from a variety of academic disciplines and approaches.
+Core faculty in the Program specialize in Journalism and Government, US Comparative and Multi-Ethnic Studies, Postcolonial and Diasporic Studies, and Gender, Theory, and Sexualities Studies in Contemporary Literatures and Visual Cultures, and Mexican and Native American Studies.
 Classes are offered in topics such as Women and Public Policy, Transnational Feminisms, Alternative Genders and Sexualities, and Gender and Horror.
 Our Program equips students with foundational approaches in feminist thought as well as providing a progressive curriculum.
 Affiliated faculty across campus contributes to our set of courses helping to make Women's Studies at New Mexico State University an exciting program of study.

 Women's Studies classes are taken by people of all ages, races, classes, sexualities, genders, and cultures.
 They teach analytic and critical thinking about the social construction of gender in relation to such factors as race, ethnicity, class, sexuality, disability, and age.
 Feminist pedagogy is innovative and decentralized, encouraging students to take responsibility for their own learning, and to think critically and creatively in dialogue with others.
 In Women's Studies classes, students re-examine traditional ideas about gender roles and identities; learn about women's experiences and contributions across cultures, communities, and historical periods; develop the significant analytical skills demanded by feminist theory and methodology; and prepare for a wide variety of job fields.
 After graduating from our program with majors, minors, or graduate minors our students enter any number of professions or choose to pursue further educational opportunities.
 In fact, many of our students are double-majors combining Women's Studies with another field of study.

-To that end, we seek to provide a rigorous and rewarding major and minor in Women's Studies, to encourage and support quality scholarship by and about women, to sponsor university based events relevant to women, to develop community partnerships and promote service learning, and to work with other academic units at NMSU to facilitate students in their learning.
+To that end, we seek to provide a rigorous and rewarding major and minor in Women's Studies, to encourage and support quality scholarship by and about women, gender, sexuality, race, and categories of identity, to sponsor university based events relevant to women, to develop community partnerships, and to work with other academic units at NMSU to facilitate students in their learning.
 Underlying these endeavors is a fundamental commitment to equality, diversity, and social justice.

 A Brief History